tourloua/COE2SH4/2sh4-project-alexandros/README.md

-The FINAL PROJECT in COMPENG 2SH4, was to create the game "Snake" in C++
+A remake of the classic game "Snake" in C++

+Use the WASD keys to move
+The snake can wrap around the wall and come out the other side Do not run into yourself or it's game over!